 Young drivers avoid £1,000s in insurance costs with specialist policies

-Finding affordable young drivers' car insurance can be a nightmare – the average for a 17-20 year old male is £2,960.
+Finding affordable young drivers' car insurance can be a nightmare – the average for a 17-22 year old is £1,211.
 The Young Drivers' Car Insurance guide is a step-by-step system to help, with tips to slice off every spare penny.
 Here are the key points:

 - Learner driver insurance.
 Learners are often added to parents' or friends' car insurance as an additional driver which can up the cost, and put the principal driver's no claims bonus at risk.
 Yet you can get specific policies just for the provisional driver instead.
 Also consider adding an experienced driver with a good driving record.